The Best Wheel Chocks and Why You Need Them

 If you’re working on your car or have it parked on an incline, the last thing you need is for it to roll away.
-Even if placed in park with the engine off and parking brake engaged, there’s still a risk that it might roll away and that has the potential to seriously injure someone and/or cause damage to its surroundings.
+Even if placed in park with the engine off and the parking brake engaged, there’s still a risk that it might roll away, and that has the potential to seriously injure someone and/or cause damage to its surroundings.

-Wheel chocks, also called wheel immobilizers or chock blocks, are wedges made out of a sturdy material that you place against a vehicle’s wheels to stop any accidental movement or rolling.
+Wheel chocks also called wheel immobilizers or chock blocks, are wedges made out of a sturdy material that you place against a vehicle’s wheels to stop any accidental movement or rolling.
 They’re typically made of rubber or plastic, but I wouldn’t recommend buying plastic ones because they’re just not as sturdy.

 You’ve probably seen wheel chocks used on planes once they’ve pulled up to the gate, and maybe you’ve seen cut-up 2x4s stopping a parked RV from rolling down a driveway in the suburbs.
-You don’t want to use wood scraps or big rocks to hold your car, trailer or RV in place, though.
+You don’t want to use wood scraps or big rocks to hold your car, trailer, or RV in place, though.
 There are better and safer options out there.

 Wheel chocks are a good idea for additional safety and should be used with the parking brakes.
 If you work on your car and use a jack, wheel chocks are a necessity.
-Parking brakes typically are for the rear wheels only, and if you are lifting the rear of the car and the rear axle is up in the air, the front wheels are still free to roll.
+Parking brakes typically are for the rear wheels only, and if you lift the rear of the car and the rear axle is up in the air, the front wheels are still free to roll.
 Using wheel chocks will prevent any unwanted rolling.
 You don’t want to get crushed under a jacked car that isn’t using wheel chocks.

 We’re going to go over the best wheel chocks for your car in this article.
 We’ve picked out the wheel chocks with the best reviews and ones that are also bestsellers.
-There aren’t too many features that differentiate the best wheel chocks, but we’ve scoured hundreds of products and these are the only ones we’d feel comfortable purchasing.
+There aren’t too many features that differentiate the best wheel chocks, but we’ve scoured hundreds of products, and these are the only ones we’d feel comfortable purchasing.

 Table of contents